A Berlin Romance

 A Berlin Romance (Eine Berliner Romanze) is a 1956 East German neo-realist romantic drama film about youth urban life in the divided city of Berlin, directed by Gerhard Klein.
 It was produced by the DEFA film company.
 It stars Annekathrin Bürger, Ulrich Thein and Uwe-Jens Pape.
 The script was written by Wolfgang Kohlhaase with a score composed by Günter Klück.
 The film was the second collaboration between Klein and Kohlhaase; the first was Alarm in the Circus (Alarm im Zirkus), released in 1954 and third came in 1957 with Berlin - Ecke Schönhauser.
 These films were noted for their strong criticism of consumer culture in Berlin after World War II and the Americanization of the capital and are amongst DEFA's best known films.

 Plot

-The film is a love story about a seventeen-year-old East German saleswoman named Uschi (Bürger) and an unemployed auto mechanic named Hans (Thein) from West Berlin.
-She leaves her familial home and moves into West Berlin, drawn by the brightness of the high streets and the economic progress in the West German side of the city.
-She initially dates Lord (Uwe-Jens Pape), a wealthy, leather-jacket-wearing ladies man, highly conscious of his own self-image and style.
-He is strongly influenced by American movie heartthrobs of the times.
+The film is a love story about a seventeen-year-old East German apprentice shop assistant named Uschi (Bürger) and an unemployed auto mechanic named Hans (Thein) from West Berlin.
+She leaves her familial home and moves into West Berlin, drawn by the bright lights and economic progress on the western side.
+She initially dates handsome, stylish and well-earning Lord (Uwe-Jens Pape) who seeks to emulate American movie heartthrobs.

-Meanwhile, she meets Hans, an auto mechanic who, also image-conscious and aspiring to be trendy, is living in relative poverty and is considered less physically attractive than Lord.
+Then she meets Hans, an auto mechanic who, while also aspiring to be trendy, is living in relative poverty and is considered less physically attractive than Lord.
 Although initially mesmerized by the glamour of West Berlin and Lord, she falls in love with Hans, deciding that looks and image are not important.
 She eventually returns home to her parents along with Hans, who finds a job in the Eastern side of the city.